magmax/python-inquirer/README.rst

 List
 ----

 Shows a list of choices, and allows the selection of one of them.
+Default is to show 13 items.

 Example: